 - Museu Picasso

-This is Barcelona’s most famous and most visited museum – so if your heart is set on seeing Picasso’s early works in person, buy your tickets in advance or enjoy a guided tour with our Cruise Global, Connect LocalSM shore excursions tour.
+This is Barcelona’s most famous and most visited museum – so if your heart is set on seeing Picasso’s early works in person, buy your tickets in advance or enjoy a guided tour with our Azamara Shore Excursions tour.
 The museum exhibits 4,251 works by Picasso, housed in five adjoining medieval palaces.

 - MUHBA – Museu d’Història de la Ciutat